StanchykAF/compass/README.md

 ### Description
 Please, implement methods in [Direction](src/main/java/com/epam/rd/autotasks/Direction.java) class:
-- `ofDegrees` - Return a Direction instance by input degrees or empty Optional if there is none.
+- `ofDegrees` - Return a Direction instance by input degrees or `null` if there is none.
 - `closestToDegrees` - Return the closest Direction instance to input degrees.
 - `opposite` - Return a Direction instance that is opposite to this.
 - `differenceDegreesTo` - Return the difference in degrees between this and input Direction instance.